List of TVXQ concert tours in Japan: XV: Live Tour 2019–20

-XV: Live Tour 2019 (stylized as Tohoshinki Live Tour 2019 ～XV～), also known as the XV Tour, was the eleventh Japanese concert tour by South Korean pop duo Tohoshinki.
-The tour is supported by their album XV, which was released on October 16, 2019.
+XV: Live Tour 2019 (stylized as Tohoshinki Live Tour 2019 〜XV〜), also known as the XV Tour, was the eleventh Japanese concert tour by South Korean pop duo Tohoshinki.
+The tour was supported by their album XV, which was released on October 16, 2019.
 They are estimated to bring 600,000 fans from their 11th Japan tour with total 14 concerts.
-On January 19, 2020, they announce to add 2 more shows in Tokyo Dome on April 25–26, 2020, make the tour to 16 concerts with 700,000 audience.
+On January 19, 2020, they announced that they would add two more shows in Tokyo Dome on April 25–26, 2020 in commemoration of their 15th debut anniversary in Japan, which fell on April 27, 2020.
+However, the two shows were ultimately canceled due to the COVID-19 pandemic in Japan.
+The tour grossed over US$33 million.

 Classyc: Live Tour 2023

-Classyc: Live Tour 2023 (stylized as Tohoshinki Live Tour 2023 ～Classyc～), also known as the Classyc Tour, is the twelfth Japanese concert tour by South Korean pop duo Tohoshinki.
+Classyc: Live Tour 2023 (stylized as Tohoshinki Live Tour 2023 〜Classyc〜), also known as the Classyc Tour, is the twelfth Japanese concert tour by South Korean pop duo Tohoshinki.

 Fan club events

 Fan club events are organized by Bigeast—the official fanclub of TVXQ in Japan—and are only for Bigeast members.